Micro hydro: Use

 Microhydro systems are very flexible and can be deployed in a number of different environments.
 They are dependent on how much water flow the source (creek, river, stream) has and the velocity of the flow of water.
 Energy can be stored in battery banks at sites that are far from a facility or used in addition to a system that is directly connected so that in times of high demand there is additional reserve energy available.
 These systems can be designed to minimize community and environmental impact regularly caused by large dams or other mass hydroelectric generation sites.

 Potential for rural development

-In relation to rural development, the simplicity and low relative cost of micro hydro systems open up new opportunities for some isolated communities in need of electricity.
+Micro hydro systems have uses in rural development as their simplicity and low relative cost can help bring electricity to isolated communities.
 With only a small stream needed, remote areas can access lighting and communications for homes, medical clinics, schools, and other facilities.
-Microhydro can even run a certain level of machinery supporting small businesses.
-Regions along the Andes mountains and in Sri Lanka and China already have similar, active programs.
-One seemingly unexpected use of such systems in some areas is to keep young community members from moving into more urban regions in order to spur economic growth.
-Also, as the possibility of financial incentives for less carbon-intensive processes grows, the future of microhydro systems may become more appealing.
+Micro hydro can also directly power machinery for small businesses, such as rice mills.
+Regions along the Andes mountains and in Sri Lanka and China already have active programs in micro hydro.
+Another benefit of such systems in some areas is to keep young community members from moving into more urban regions, supporting local economic growth.
+Micro hydro systems may also become more appealing in the future if financial incentives for less carbon-intensive power generation grow.

-Micro-hydro installations can also provide multiple uses.
-For instance, micro-hydro projects in rural Asia have incorporated agro-processing facilities such as rice mills – alongside standard electrification – into the project design.

 Cost

-The cost of a micro hydro plant can be between 1,000 and 5000 U.S. dollars per kW installed.
+The cost of a micro hydro plant can be US$1,000–5,000 per kW installed.